Frontend Development

 If you are changing terminal presentation, this is usually the first file to inspect.

-Sync & Backup frontend entry points
+Cloud Sync frontend entry points

 Together these files define the full user flow through settings state, Tauri commands, and cloud-sync events.